Construction of Fully Faithful Tropicalizations for Curves in Ambient Dimension 3

 A \emph{completed semistable vertex set} is defined the same as a semistable vertex set except we also allow ourselves to include some points of type I. These type I points are infinitely far away from the finite skeleton.
 If $V$ is a completed semistable vertex set, then the set of type II points in $V$ form a semistable vertex set by themselves.

 The skeleton associated to a completed semistable vertex set is called a \emph{completed skeleton}.
 It is defined similarly.
-The main difference is that the addition of type I points turn some of the open discs of $\Xan \setminus V$ into punctured discs.
+The main difference is that the addition of type I points turns some open discs of $\Xan \setminus V$ into punctured discs.
 The skeleton of a punctured disc is an edge of infinite length.

 \begin{convention} We typically use the letter $\Gamma$ in this paper for a finite skeleton and $\Sigma$ for a completed skeleton. \end{convention}